FOREPLAY (I MEANT FOREWORD!)

 What is the role that Shukra is providing?
 All Dhatus provide some kind of support.
 Being true to Ayurveda, Dhatu literally means “support” and not “tissue” or “organ”.
 By defining Dhatu as the word “tissue”, we reduce it to the idea of a material or a mere structure.
 By defining them with the term “Dhatu” we draw emphasis to the fact that they are supports for life.

 Shukra is the ultimate product or fruit of the body, capable of joining with its opposite sex counterpart to create new life.
 Shukra is therefore a kind of super-refined, super-concentrated essence of all of the other Dhatus.
-It has a potential to generate life.
+It has a potential to generate life, which no other Dhatu has.
 Like a tree produces fruits that contain seeds, our Dhatus produce Shukra which produces our seeds (the sperm and ovules).
 In Ayurveda, these are called our “Bija” (literally seed or grain).

 According to Ayurveda, Shukra also produces a subtle by-product called Ojas.
-Ojas is our vital essence.
-A highly refined form of energy encapsulated in an almost mystical physical substance that provides us with vitality, immunity and glow!
+Ojas is our vital essence, the ultimate tissue/fluid concentrate.
+It is a highly refined form of energy encapsulated in an almost mystical physical substance that provides us with vitality, immunity and glow!
 Ojas circulates in our bodies and nourishes all of our Dhatus with a special kind of sustenance.

 “Individuals having the excellence of Shukra Dhatu are characterized by gentleness, gentle look, having eyes as if filled with milk, cheerfulness, having teeth which are unctuous, round, strong, even and beautiful, clean and unctuous complexion and voice, dazzling appearance and large buttocks.
 Such individuals are loved by women [men wrote the classics !], they are strong and endowed with happiness, power, health, wealth, honour and children. “ – Charaka Samhita